iamsamucoding/react-d3-examples/README.md

 This example was based on [this post](https://chartio.com/resources/tutorials/how-to-resize-an-svg-when-the-window-is-resized-in-d3-js/) and [this another one](https://codepen.io/tigt/post/why-and-how-preserveaspectratio).

 ### 6. responsive-map
 Example of a responsive map by using D3.
 When resizing the window horizontally, the map is scaled accordingly.
 This example was based on [this post](http://bl.ocks.org/jczaplew/4444770).
+For more contents about SGV and viewPort, viewBox, you should check these links: [first](https://webdesign.tutsplus.com/tutorials/svg-viewport-and-viewbox-for-beginners--cms-30844) and [second](https://codepen.io/tigt/post/why-and-how-preserveaspectratio).

+### 7. responsive-zoomable-map
+The previous react app but with zoomable and draggable.